Seagate/seagate-exos-x-csi/README.md

 This CSI driver is an open-source project under the Apache 2.0 [license](./LICENSE).

 ## Key Features
-- Manage persistent volumes backed by iSCSI protocols on Exos X enclosures
+- Manage persistent volumes on Exos X enclosures
 - Control multiple Exos X systems within a single Kubernetes cluster
 - Manage Exos X snapshots and clones, including restoring from snapshots
 - Clone, extend and manage persistent volumes created outside of the Exos CSI Driver